Easy Chicken and Bisquick Dumplings are a quick but hearty meal that will leave everyone going back for seconds!

 That recipe uses flat, rolled dumplings, similar to a copycat Cracker Barrel chicken and dumplings recipe.

-I have another recipe for making chicken and dumplings with noodles, so for this recipe, I wanted to share how to make fluffy “drop” dumplings.
+So for this recipe, I wanted to share how to make fluffy “drop” dumplings.

 These are perfect for those who prefer more of a biscuit-like texture to their dumplings!